 If your wrongful death case does go to trial, New York civil courts will need time to bring a judge and jury on board.
 With the right people in place, you and an attorney can proceed with your opening statements.

 Only after you’ve completed opening statements can an attorney call forward witnesses or engage in cross-examinations.
 In a wrongful death case, you can call on professional witnesses, including coroners, and medical staff, to elaborate on the deceased’s losses.

 Once you’ve completed an assessment of witness statements, attorneys can issue their closing arguments.
 Juries will proceed with their deliberation and deliver their verdict as they are able.
 These trials can take a matter of weeks or even years, depending on the circumstances surrounding a person’s death.
-A lawyer can keep you up to date on developments as needed.
+An experienced personal injury lawyer in New York can keep you up to date on developments as needed.

 Consider Speaking With a New York Fatal Accident Lawyer Today